🧘 Curs nou de Abheda Yoga

 After the King and his ministers reached a certain understanding, twenty-one scholars were immediately invited from India.
 The hundred and eight translators who had been dispersed were reunited in Samya, and thousands of aspirants gathered from the thirteen principalities to be simultaneously invested.
 From Zhan-Zhung and other Bon areas, seven Bon scholars and seven Bon magicians were invited to The Ombu.
 The King sent three courtiers to meet and escort the great translator Drenpa Namkha Wongchuk; Guru to Rimponche, who lived with me in Womople Taksanng, he offered him a magic horse called Garudas (the) Gallopand nine times (faster); and to all the other translators and candidates he distributed a horse and a burden animal.
 That way, we all arrived quickly in Samye.

 Guru insisted on a detour through Lhasa, where he made seven favorable predictions regarding the success in establishing Tantra.
 Sakyamuni’s Jowo image in Lhasa spoke at the time, predicting a favorable arrival.
-Guru returned to Samya and was greeted by a welcome convoy in front of the stone container at Zurhkar.
+The guru returned to Samya and was greeted by a welcome convoy in front of the stone container at Zurhkar.

 In the altar room on the first floor of Utse, the King, his courtiers and staret performed the prostration and then they went up and sat in the upper room of the altar, the residence of Buddha Vairocana.
 Here Guru announced that in order to make it easier to propagate The teaching of Buddha, three rituals of consecration must be celebrated at Sambye and also three rituals of the sacrifice of fire will have to be performed to defeat the demons.
 Consecrations were celebrated, but because of his inattention, the King neglected to ask the Guru to lead the three sacrificial fires and Guru failed to carry them out.
 “Now if you ask about the future,” Guru said later, “The Buddha’s teaching will surely spread, but the power of the devils’ temptation will increase proportionally.”